biosimulations/biosimulations/docs/users/creating-tools.md

     - Data generators for individual variables: `sedml:dataGenerator`, `sedml:variable`
     - Report outputs: `sedml:report`.

 - KiSAO.
 SED-ML documents interpreted by containers should use KiSAO terms to indicate algorithms and algorithm parameters.
-As necessary, create an [issue](https://github.com/SED-ML/KiSAO/issues/new?assignees=&labels=New+term&template=request-a-term.md&title=) on the KiSAO repository to request terms for additional algorithms and algorithm parameters.
+As necessary, create [issues](https://github.com/SED-ML/KiSAO/issues/new?assignees=&labels=New+term&template=request-a-term.md&title=) on the KiSAO repository to request terms for additional algorithms and algorithm parameters.

-COMBINE/OMEX.
+- COMBINE/OMEX.
 Containers should support the full COMBINE/OMEX specification.

-Please follow the steps below to create a containerized simulation tool that adheres to the BioSimulators standards.
+Please follow the steps below to create a containerized simulation tool that adheres to the BioSimulators conventions.
 Several examples are available from the [BioSimulators GitHub organization](https://github.com/biosimulations/).
 A template repository with template Python code for a command-line interface and a template for a Dockerfile is available [here](https://github.com/biosimulators/Biosimulators_simulator_template).

 1. Optionally, create a Git repository for your command-line interface and Dockerfile.
 1. Implement a BioSimulators-compliant command-line interface to your simulation tool.
 The interface should accept two keyword arguments:

     - `-i, --archive`: A path to a COMBINE archive that contains descriptions of one or more simulation tasks.
     - `-o, --out-dir`: A path to a directory where the outputs of the simulation tasks should be saved.
 Data for plots and reports should be saved in HDF5 format (see the [specifications for data sets](../concepts/conventions/simulation-run-reports.md) for more information) and plots should be saved in Portable Document Format (PDF) bundled into a single zip archive.
 Data for reports and plots should be saved to `{ out-dir }/reports.h5` and plots should be saved to `{ out-dir/plots.zip }`.
 Within the HDF5 file and the zip file, reports and plots should be saved to paths equal to the relative path of their parent SED-ML documents within the parent COMBINE/OMEX archive and the id of the report/plot.

     For reports, the rows of the data tables should correspond to the data sets (`sedml:dataSet`) specified in the SED-ML definition of the report (e.g., time, specific species).
 The heading of each row should be the label of the corresponding data set.